benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 - Here's the full list of queries
   - Broken up into 2 groups: selecting a single element vs selecting multiple
-- For the single queries...
-  - When they all get the element, they return it
-  - And when they all get more than 1 match they throw an error
-  - For 0 matches: `queryBy\*` returns `null` instead of throwing an error
-  - This is great for when we expect something to not be there
-  - The other difference is that `findBy\*` will wait until the element appears
-  - This is great for async UIs when the element is not immediately there
-- The multiple queries are the same except they're for retrieving multiple elements
-  - They all return an array whether there's a single match or multiple matches
-  - And `queryAllBy\*` queries return an empty array (instead of `null`)
 - So what does all this mean for migrating?
   - We lose the simplicity of one method with Enzyme `.find()` and its flexibility
-  - We have to remember when & where to use each of these queries
+  - We have to remember when & where to use each of these RTL queries
 - But that loss of flexibility with RTL helps us test in a more accessible way
   - And avoid testing implementation details
   - And the result may be having to change our UI code
-  - Normally that's a no-no
-  - Your test framework shouldn't require you to change your code
-  - But many times the changes actually make our code more accessible
-  - So that's a win for the user
+  - That's a win for the user
 - BTW - there is an eslint plugin
   - It helps guide us to which query type we should use
   - I got a link to it coming up at the end